resque/resque/docs/HOOKS.md

     end

 The `after_fork` hook will be run in the child process and is passed the current job.
-Any changes you make, therefor, will only live as long as the job currently being processes.
+Any changes you make, therefore, will only live as long as the job currently being processes.

 All worker hooks can also be set using a setter, e.g.

     Resque.after_fork = proc { puts "called" }

+When the worker finds no more jobs in the queue:

+    Resque.queue_empty do
+      puts "Call me whenever the worker becomes idle" end

+The `queue_empty` hook will be run in the **parent** process.

+When the worker exits:

+    Resque.worker_exit do
+      puts "Call me when the work is about to terminate" end

+The `worker_exit` hook will be run in the **parent** process.

 Workers can also take advantage of running any code defined using Ruby's `at_exit` block by setting `ENV["RUN_AT_EXIT_HOOKS"]=1`.
 By default, this is turned off.
 Be advised that setting this value might execute